Could a common supplement protect eyesight after retinal detachment?

 Summary

-This study tests whether a daily oral supplement called nicotinamide riboside (a form of vitamin B3) can help preserve vision in people with a specific type of retinal detachment that affects the central part of the retina (macula-off).
-About 144 adults who need surgery for this condition will receive either the supplement or a placebo for 20 weeks.
-The goal is to see if the supplement helps retinal cells survive and recover after surgery, potentially reducing vision loss.
+This study tests whether taking nicotinamide riboside (a vitamin B3-like supplement) can help preserve vision in people with a detached retina affecting the macula (central vision).
+Participants take the supplement or a placebo daily for 20 weeks, starting at diagnosis.
+The goal is to see if it helps retinal cells survive and recover after standard surgery.

 Get updates